uc-cdis/vadc-mkdocs-staging/docs/data-analysis/OHDSI-atlas.md

 #### To return to the list of cohorts

 While developing a cohort - whenever you click on the Cohort Definitions menu button, it will automatically load your cohort under development.
 After you have saved your cohort, you will have more buttons up by the save button.
-Once of these is an X button (red arrow); when clicked, this will close your cohort and return you to the full list of cohort definitions.
+One of these is an X button (red arrow); when clicked, this will close your cohort and return you to the full list of cohort definitions.

 ![Click X to return to the list of cohorts](../img/cohort-return-to-list.png)

 ### **Step 3: Generate Cohort**

 Once generated, the cohort can then serve as the basis of inputs for your subsequent analyses (e.g., in the GWAS app).
 To complete the creation of the Cohort Definition, click the Generation tab (#24), then click Generate (#25).
-The status will be Pending while it is generating (red box).
+The status will be Pending while it is generating (red box), and will change to Complete once the cohort is generated.

 ![](../img/cohort-generate.png)

 Cohort size will be displayed under the column “People” (red arrow).
 Use View Reports (red box) to see if you have inclusion criteria that causes cohort attrition.
-(If you did not define any additional inclusion criteria, the reports will show 0.)
+If you did not define any additional inclusion criteria, the reports will show 0.

 If you later change the criteria in the definition or the concept set, you can run Generate again to update your cohort definition for the new criteria.